-In June I took a staycation.
+In June, I took a staycation.
 When the weather and the air pollution from the wildfires allowed I spend a lot of time working in the yard.
-At this time in the year, the daylight is stil 24/7.
-Thus, everything grows like crazy.
+At this time in the year, the daylight is still 24/7.
+Thus, everything grows 24/7.
 This means mowing the lawn twice a week and pulling weeds.
-I still have not made up my mind whether wild roses, rasberries, dandelions, iris or delphinium are the worst.
+I still have not made up my mind whether wild roses, raspberries, dandelions, iris or delphinium are the worst.
 The dryness meant watering the plants at least every second day.
 Temperatures reached the 90s (32.2oC).
-In the mornings they were already above 60F (15oC).
+In the mornings, they were already above 60F (15oC).

 Most Alaskan houses have no air condition.
 The houses are build to keep the heat.
 Thus, Alaskans open their windows in the very early morning hours to let cool air in and close them later when the outside temperature goes up.
 This method works fine, when you can open the window.
-However, in the last 14 days or so the smoke from the meanwhile three big fires around the Fairbanks metropolitan area forbid opening the windows.
-The house feels warm like a sauna and outside is no snow to roll in to cool your body.
+However, when the smoke from wildfires around the Fairbanks metropolitan area forbid opening the windows, the house feels warm like a sauna.
+Lucky are those who have their air conditioner summer ready.

-We went out for brunch on one Sunday.
-I took the opportunity to dress up.
-I styled my black with leopard print insets wrap dress with sandals and a black straw hat.
-I went for a non-boring all neutral look with tan, white, black and brown.
-The wedge sandals’ colors pick up the colors of the print.
+When we went out for brunch on Sunday, I took the opportunity to dress up in my black with leopard print insets wrap dress with sandals and a black straw hat.
+This combination is a non-boring all neutral look.
+The wedge sandals’ colors pick up the tan, white, black and brown of the print.

-On a hot summer evening, a tank top and skirt is always a good idea, even for date night.
+On a hot June evening, wearing a tank top and skirt is always a good idea in Interior Alaska, even for date night.
 I wore a feminine flare skirt and a floral print knit top and heels.
 We had planned to go out for dinner at the river.

 There were a couple of rainy days.
 On one of those days, I sew a tiered skirt from old silk shirts.
 Its colors go well with my olive boatneck shirt.
 Going outside required a jacket.
 Olive looks great with pink.
 The skirt has some turquoise in the print.
 So I picked that color up with the pumps.
 The bag ties the colors of the print, jacket and shoes together.